What Is Stress And How To Recover

 Here is a quick and easy to understand explanation of what stress is, why it happens, and what you can do to feel better.

 1) Stress is the body’s natural response to a scary situation.

 - Your “fight or flight” response kicks in to prepare you to run for your life or fight to protect yourself.
 You don’t want to get rid of anxiety altogether.
 People who don’t experience anxiety at all often wind up in very dangerous situations because nothing in their brain or body tells them they could wind up in trouble.

-- This response is great for a short-term situation in which you need a blast of energy.
-Once the stressful situation is gone, our body is supposed to shift from “right or flight” to “rest and digest.”
+- Your natural stress response is great for a short-term situation in which you need a blast of energy.
+Once the stressful situation is gone, your body is supposed to shift from “right or flight” to “rest and digest.”
 Stress becomes a problem when it’s chronic because your brain and body don’t get the break they need to recover.

 2) A stress response is made up of 2 parts: